Terra Nostra (novel)

 Terra Nostra is a 1975 novel by the Mexican writer Carlos Fuentes.
 The narrative covers 20 centuries of European and American culture, and prominently features the construction of El Escorial by Philip II.
 The title is Latin for "Our earth".
 The novel received the Xavier Villaurrutia Award in 1976 and the Rómulo Gallegos Prize in 1977.

 Plot

-Terra Nostra is divided into three parts, "The Old World", "The New World" and "The Next World" (it has been pointed out that the title of "The Next World" is mistranslated to English, and should be "The Other World").
-Most of the book takes place in and around the unfinished El Escorial in the 16th century.
+Terra Nostra is divided into three parts, "The Old World", "The New World" and "The Next World" (the title of "The Next World" was changed from the Spanish version of the title, "The Other World," on Fuentes's suggestion to the translator).
+Most of the novel takes place in and around the unfinished El Escorial in the 16th century.
 Its main character is King Felipe II, his family and court, his friends the peasant girl Celestina and the student Ludovico, and three mysteriously identical youths, each with twelve toes and a red cross on their back.
 The main characters are reborn in different ages.

-The book opens in Paris on 14th July 1999 and ends in the same city five and a half months later on the eve of destruction.
+The novel opens in Paris on 14th July 1999 and ends in the same city five and a half months later on the eve of destruction.
 The middle part of the novel is a young Pilgrim's tale of his journey through the New World.